nkamatam/Presentation/AWS Presentation.md

 * VPC - Virtual Private Cloud
 * Subnet - A private/public section of VPC that has a Subnet mask
 *  Availability Zone - Can be thought of as  a _Data Center_ in a region
-* Port and IP Address -  IP Address is a unique way to identify a networked entity (Port is a number assigned to a service)
+* Port and IP Address -  IP Address is a unique way to identify a networked entity (Port is a standard/non-standard number assigned to a service)
+* Webserver (A demon that is running on a server operating on a port - usually 80 and servicing HTTP requests

 ### Steps Involved
 * Create Virtual Private Cloud - VPC (10.0.0.0/16)